Video-Nomad/gs-curvetools-docs/docs/source/faq.rst

 	:class: with-shadow float-right
 	:width: 250px

 Only for Maya 2020.
 UVs are not working after save and reload of the scene.
-UV paramters are correct but UVs on the existing cards seem to be wrong.
+UV parameters are correct but UVs on the existing cards seem to be wrong.
 Changing UV parameters on cards created before the save has no effect.
 New cards are working correctly.

 **Explanation:**